eventum-project/eventum-core/docs/docs/getting_started/overview/index.md

 - **Sample mode** - it is applicable when you want to generate events without reference to the present time (e.g. create a dataset)
 - **Live mode** - in this case, each event will be published as the present time passes event timestamp

+## Scheduling
+With the variety of input plugins you can flexibly adjust when to generate the events.
+For example, in case when events linearly spaced in time you can use **Timer input plugin** for live mode and **Linspace input plugin** for sample mode.
+For more detailed uncomplicated scheduling the **Cron input plugin** is a great choice.
+If you need maximum flexibility, then just use **Time patterns input plugin**.
+There are many others plugins, you can explore all them [here](./index.md).

 ## Stateful templates
 In the default event plugin Eventum uses Jinja template engine.
 With basic use of Jinja, we cannot access variables from previous template renders.
 But with **[State API](./index.md)** of **Jinja event plugin** it is easy to achieve it.